Impure-King/base-sentinex/Overview.md

 ## Citations

 This project have been heavily inspired by __TensorFlow__ and once again, is built on the open-source machine learning XLA framework __JAX__.
-Therefore, I recognize the authors of JAX and TensorFlow for the exceptional work they have done and understand that my library doesn't profit in any sort of way, since it is merely an add-on to the already existing community.
+Therefore, I recognize the authors of JAX and TensorFlow for the exceptional work they have done and understand that my library doesn't profit in any sort of way, since it is merely an add-on to the already existing community. __Equinox__ by Patrick Kidger and __JAX Dataloader__ by Hangzhi Guo have graciously allowed me to use some of their functions and their documentation has also aided the development of this project.

 ```
 @software{jax2018github,